 In Madagascar, two seasons are recognised: a hot, rainy season from November to April and a cooler, dry season from May to October.
-The east coast has a sub-equatorial climate driven by easterly trade winds, along with the heaviest and most consistent rainfall, with a maximum of 3,700 mm annually.
 The west coast of the country is generally drier and is subject to significant coastal erosion.
 The southwest and the extreme south are semi-desert environments, receiving less than 800 mm of rainfall annually.
 The average annual temperatures vary between 23°C and 27°C along the coast and between 16°C and 19°C in the central mountains.

 SPORT & ACTIVITIES